Bill & Melinda Gates Foundation

 Grant in 2024

-Corner Therapeutics is a biotechnology research company focused on immunotherapy.
-It specializes in developing technologies that stimulate exceptional memory T cells to achieve lifelong immunity.
-The company utilizes a versatile dendritic cell hyperactivation platform that induces strong T-cell responses, aiming to provide robust and durable immunity against a wide range of cancers and infectious diseases.
-By enhancing T-cell activation, Corner Therapeutics seeks to enable healthcare providers to promote lasting immunity and optimize immune regulation.
+Corner Therapeutics is a biotechnology research company focused on advancing immunotherapy solutions.
+The company specializes in stimulating exceptional memory T cells to achieve lifelong immunity.
+It has developed a versatile dendritic cell hyperactivation (hDC) platform that induces strong T-cell responses, aiming to deliver robust and durable immunity against a wide array of cancers and infectious diseases.
+By providing these innovative technologies, Corner Therapeutics enables healthcare providers to enhance immune responses and promote long-lasting immunity, positioning itself at the forefront of immunotherapy research.

 Ginkgo Bioworks